Civil Service Rifles War Memorial: Commissioning

 After the war, the demobilised soldiers formed an Old Comrades Association, and discussion turned to commemorating the regiment's dead.
 The association formed a War Memorial Committee, chaired by Major W. H. Kirby, and established an appeal to raise £750 for the construction of a memorial.
 The funds were raised largely from donations from former members of the regiment, aided by the proceeds from sales of a regimental history.

 The committee first commissioned the architect Herbert Baker to produce a design, which was approved by the Office of Works in June 1919.
 Baker proposed to site the memorial in the north end of the quadrangle at Somerset House, behind the statue of King George III.
 Some time after the approval, the committee replaced Baker with Sir Edwin Lutyens, who was adamant that the memorial should stand in the centre of the quadrangle.
 To this the Office of Works objected, concerned about the effect a memorial in such a prominent location would have on the surrounding 18th-century architecture.
-The office eventually relented after Lutyens examined Sir William Chambers' original plans and argued that Chambers had intended to place a central object in the quadrangle.
+The office eventually relented after Lutyens examined Sir William Chambers's original plans and argued that Chambers had intended to place a central object in the quadrangle.